 - A. Development Standards.
-The following standards shall be met for all new uses and developments:Street Improvement Requirements.
-Streets within or adjacent to a land division, development of new streets, and planned improvements to existing streets shall satisfy the requirements of Section 14.44.060, and public streets shall be dedicated to the applicable road authority. - 1.
-All new lots created, consolidated, or modified through a land division, partition, lot line adjustment, lot consolidation, or street vacation must have frontage or approved access to a public street. - Streets within or adjacent to a development subject to Chapter 13.05, Subdivision and Partition, shall be improved in accordance with the Transportation System Plan, the provisions of this Chapter, and the street standards in Section 13.05.015.

-- 3. Development of new streets, and additional street width or improvements planned as a portion of an existing street, shall be improved in accordance Chapter 13.05, and public streets shall be dedicated to the applicable road authority; - 4.B.
-Substandard streets.
-Substandard streets adjacent to existing lots and or parcels shall be brought into conformance with the standards of Chapter 13.05Section 14.44.060 when new development or redevelopment of the lots or parcels will place additional demands on the streets and related city utilities. - C. Neighborhood Traffic Management.
-Traffic calming measures such as speed tables, curb bulb outs, traffic circles, and other solutions may be identified as required on-site or off-site improvements for development along Neighborhood Collector or Local Streets.
+The following standards shall be met for all new uses and developments: - All new lots created, consolidated, or modified through a land division, partition, lot property line adjustment, lot consolidation, or street vacation must have frontage or approved access to a public street. - Streets within or adjacent to a development subject to Chapter 13.0514.48, Subdivision and PartitionLand Divisions, shall be improved in accordance with the Transportation System Plan, the provisions of this Chapter, and the street standards in Section 13.05.01514.44.060. - 3.
+Development of new streets, and additional street width or improvements planned as a portion of an existing street, shall be improved in accordance Chapter 13.05in accordance with the standards of this Chapter, and public streets shall be dedicated to the applicable road authority; - Substandard streets adjacent to existing lots and parcels shall be brought into conformance with the standards of this Chapter Chapter 13.05. - 5.
+Neighborhood Traffic Management such as speed tables, curb bulb outs, traffic circles, and other solutions may be identified as required on-site or off-site improvements along Neighborhood Collector or Local Streets.